Wondering which fertility and pregnancy products are covered by your FSA or HSA? Everything you need to know is in this guide.

 - An FSA is an employer-established benefit plan.
 This means that this type of account is only available when offered to employees by their employer.
 This account is owned by the employer, and the allotted funds do not roll over from year to year.

-What products and services are covered by FSA / HSA?
+What fertility and pregnancy products and services are covered by FSA / HSA?

 HSAs and FSAs are meant to cover “qualified medical expenses” as defined by the IRS.
 This includes copayments, deductibles, and other health-related expenses including condoms, sunscreen, bandages, and heating pads.
-When it comes to fertility-related expenses, prenatal vitamins, pregnancy tests, and ovulation tests are all items eligible for reimbursement through FSAs and HSAs.
-Here is a comprehensive list of qualified medical and dental expenses covered by FSA and HSA.
-Learn more about FSA and HSA eligibility here.
+When it comes to fertility- and pregnancy-related expenses, the following are included as eligible according to the IRS:

 Which Natalist products are covered by FSA/HSA?

-For most FSA/HSA programs, Natalist’s prenatal vitamins, pregnancy tests, and ovulation tests are eligible for coverage.
+For most FSA/HSA programs, Natalist’s prenatal vitamins, pregnancy tests, ovulation tests, at-home sperm analysis, and virtual fertility consultation are eligible for coverage.
+The Lube may be eligible with a Letter of Medical Necessity (LMN) with a flexible spending account (FSA), health savings account (HSA) or a health reimbursement arrangement (HRA).
 However, we recommend reviewing your individual plan to ensure you qualify for reimbursement.

 Note: While The Get Pregnant Bundle contains items such as our Conception 101 book that do not qualify as an FSA/HSA eligible product, upon request, we can provide you with an itemized receipt for qualifying items in your bundle so you can log them for reimbursement if needed.